 I’ll be brutally honest with this one: right from my very first years in school, there were quite a few situations when I didn’t dare to ask questions, especially when there was something I didn’t know.
 The truth is I didn’t want to look less intelligent or stupid in front of others.
 Teachers became an early symbol of authority, and I was afraid of punishment for getting bad grades.

 But that’s not who I was as a child.
 Not even close.
-At the time, I didn’t have to wear any masks and pretend; there was no need for people pleasing so that people would like me more.
-I loved and approved of myself as I was, and other people’s opinion or validation of me was neither required or needed.
+At the time, I didn’t have to wear any masks and pretend; there was no need for people-pleasing so that people would like me more.
+I loved and approved of myself as I was, and other people’s opinions or validation of me was neither required or needed.

 I dared to ask questions with genuine curiosity as if I knew nothing: How do you do that?
 What does this mean?
 How does this work?
 Can you show me how to do this?